gitter-badger/CampaignIssues/README.md

 These are the three columns are that Hootsuite uses for bulk upload robo-tweets, but the CSV files can easily be sorted, parsed, manipulated by those who find them useful.

-This repository also includes templates for other things such as Letters to the Editor, emails to news directors at local radio/TV stations and other ways of sharing your support for Jake Porter's candidacy.
+**This repository also includes templates for traditional media** such as Letters to the Editor, emails to news directors at local radio/TV stations and other ways of sharing your support for Jake Porter's candidacy.